An ongoing series on current and recent Berkeley grads working on religion.

 BCSR: How did the work of BCSR faculty inspire or help with your research?

-BCSR: What are your future research plans?
+BCSR: What are your future research and career plans?